Preventive Dentistry in Fredericksburg, VA

 Our goal at Blue Bird Dentistry is to provide you with all the information and support you need to maintain optimal health.
-An essential part of achieving that goal is providing preventive services at our Fredericksburg dental office that allow us to stay a step ahead of oral health problems.
+An essential part of achieving that goal is providing preventive dental care that allow us to stay on top of potential oral health problems.

 Patient education is an integral part of prevention, so our team is always happy to answer your questions.
 We also use state-of-the-art technology like intraoral cameras that enable us to share images with you so you can see the problem for yourself and understand why treatment is necessary.

 What is the mouth-body connection?

 Scientists and researchers have found numerous connections between the health of your mouth and your overall well-being.
 Some estimates say that over 100 conditions have been associated with chronic oral health problems, making preventive dental care more important than ever.
 These include: